The focus of this chapter will be on how to report on recently accepted offers.

 4.7 - Visualising the reporting output with graphs

 Consider how you would like to display this information depending on the dimensions and measures you have included in your report.
-If detailed data is required and your report included a large number of dimensions the table format is the best option.
-If you just need to show totals, trends or snapshots then charts and other visual representations maybe the best option.
+If detailed data is required and your report includes a large number of dimensions the table format is the best option.
+If you just need to show totals, trends or snapshots then charts and other visual representations may be the best option.
 Feel free to try the different visualisations out as they can easily be toggled.